Advantage Home Finance logo

 First Home Fund

 The First Home Fund was a shared equity scheme designed to help first-time buyers buy a first home with Scottish Government support.
 It is now closed, but people still ask about it because it was widely discussed and is often confused with current shared equity options.
-Due to it's success, it's return has been considered by the Scottish Government, albeit there is currently limited information around this.
+Due to its success, it's return has been considered by the Scottish Government, albeit there is currently limited information around this.

 The First Home Fund was a shared equity scheme designed to help first-time buyers buy a first home with Scottish Government support.
 It is now closed, but people still ask about it because it was widely discussed and is often confused with current shared equity options.
-Due to it's success, it's return has been considered by the Scottish Government, albeit there is currently limited information around this.
+Due to its success, it's return has been considered by the Scottish Government, albeit there is currently limited information around this.

 Shared Ownership